 Gishwati Mukura National Park

-The Gishwati-Mukura National Park is home to a troupe of 20 chimpanzees as well as golden monkeys, L’Hoest, and Blue Monkeys.
-The park has almost 400 bird species with 232 bird species living in the Gishwati Forest and 163 bird species seen in the Mukura Forest.
+The park is home to a troupe of 20 chimpanzees, as well as golden monkeys, L’Hoest’s monkeys, and blue monkeys.
+Additionally, there are almost 400 bird species in the park, with 232 bird species found in the Gishwati Forest and 163 bird species in the Mukura Forest.

 Top Things to Do in Gishwati -Mukura National Park